hasancse91/weather-app-android-mvvm/README.md

 # Android MVVM Architecture Sample (ViewModel + LiveData + Kotlin + Retrofit) - Weather App

 MVVM Architecture is one of the most popular and latest architecture to develop a maintanable and managable codebase.
-We are developing a sample `Weater Forecast` Android App with `MVVM Architecture` using `Kotlin` language and `Retrofit` network calling library. **For simplification, I didn't use `Dagger`, `Coroutine` or `Rx` in this project.**
+We are developing a sample `Weater Forecast` Android App with `MVVM Architecture` using `Kotlin` language and `Retrofit` network calling library. **For simplification, I didn't use `Dagger`, `Coroutine` or `Rx` in this project.** After completion of this repository, if you want to learn about `Dagger` implementation; please check [this repository for MVVM and Dagger implementation](https://github.com/hasancse91/weather-app-android-mvvm-dagger).

 <img src="https://github.com/hasancse91/weather-app-android-mvvm/blob/master/data/screenshot_1.png" width="250" height="444" />